PyChina/weekly/content/Issue/issue-381.md

 - [austin: 帧堆采样器 for CPython](https://pycoders.com/link/2256/web)
     + GITHUB.COM/P403N1X87

-“The most interesting use of Austin is probably in conjunction with FlameGraph to profile Python applications while they are running, without the need of instrumentation.
-This means that Austin can be used on production code with little or even no impact on performance.”
+"The most interesting use of Austin is probably in conjunction with FlameGraph to profile Python applications while they are running, without the need of instrumentation.
+This means that Austin can be used on production code with little or even no impact on performance."

 (`是也乎:`